Shashidhar-Sathya/coupons/readme.md

 4. The data can be further cleaned and preprocessed encode categories into numerical values so that it can be easily correlated and used in Machine Learning models.
 5. The data can be split into training and testing data and models can be built to predict the acceptance of coupons.

-## Conclusion
-The data was analysed for the acceptance of Bar and Coffee House coupons.
-The data was visualized using Seaborn.